Get the Benefits of Business Credit

 5. Benefits of Business Credit: Business Credit Gives the Business Owner More Purchasing Power

 Got a personal Home Depot credit card?
 What if you also had a Home Depot credit card under the name of your business?
 Suddenly you’ve got way more buying power at this one vendor.
 And when it comes to major credit cards like MasterCard or Visa, having the two cards extends your purchasing power even further.

 Vendor credit, also known as trade credit, is when you get extra time to pay for goods and services from vendors you use all the time and for products and services you regularly get.
-These are goods like coffee or shipping boxes.
-Trade credit also has the benefit of – when you work with true starter accounts such as Quill Office Supplies – building your business credit scores.
+These are goods like toner or shipping boxes.
+Trade credit also has the benefit of – when you work with true starter accounts such as Marathon – building your business credit scores.

 Once you have 10 payment experiences, you will graduate to fleet credit and cash credit.
 Fleet credit is credit for repairing and maintaining your company vehicles.
-Cash credit is Visa, MasterCard, Discover, and American Express credit with limits of $5,000 –$10,000.
-It usually takes 4 – 6 months to reach this level with building business credit.
+Cash credit is Visa, MasterCard, Discover, and American Express credit with higher limits.
+It can take 4 – 6 months to reach this level with building business credit.